Classical boundary field theory of Jacobi sigma models by Poissonization: Introduction

 The paper is organized as follows.
-In Section 2, we are going to review the Jacobi structure and the poissonization procedure and outline some of their basic properties.
+In Section 2, we are going to review the Jacobi structure and the poissonization procedure and outline some of their properties.
 In Section 3, we are going to present the construction of the Jacobi sigma model by poissonization following the recent results from \cite{Bascone:2020drt,Chatzistavrakidis:2020gpv}.
 In Section 4, we will derive the classical boundary field theories associated to the Jacobi sigma models by poissonization of the classical field theory of the corresponding higher dimensional Poisson sigma model.
-Here, we obtain the classical action and calculate the classical fields as a power expansion with coefficients that depend on the the reduced boundary phase space degrees of freedom.
+Here, we obtain the classical action and calculate the classical fields as a power expansion with coefficients that depend on the the reduced boundary phase space.
 Also, we give the explicit formulas for the fields up to the second order in the expansion and illustrate the results in the case of the contact manifolds.
+Our discussion follows closely the analysis from \cite{Vassilevich:2013ai} of the Poisson sigma model.
 In the last section we conclude the paper.